- Help

 Is Wordle getting harder?It might feel like Wordle is getting harder, but it actually isn't any more difficult than when it first began.
 You can turn on Wordle's Hard Mode if you're after more of a challenge, though.

-SEE ALSO: NYT's The Mini crossword answers for January 8, 2025 Here's a subtle hint for today's Wordle answer:An early version of something written.
+SEE ALSO: NYT's The Mini crossword answers for April 7, 2025 Here's a subtle hint for today's Wordle answer:An extra.

-Does today's Wordle answer have a double letter?No letters appear twice.
+Does today's Wordle answer have a double letter?There are no recurring letters.

-Today's Wordle is a 5-letter word that starts with...Today's Wordle starts with the letter D.
+Today's Wordle is a 5-letter word that starts with...Today's Wordle starts with the letter S.

 SEE ALSO: Wordle-obsessed?
 These are the best word games to play IRL.
 The Wordle answer today is...Get your last guesses in now, because it's your final chance to solve today's Wordle before we reveal the solution.